China spacecraft returns to Earth after docking test

 The spacecraft's return is the latest show of China's growing prowess in space, alongside its growing military and diplomatic influence, at a time when budget restraints and shifting priorities have held back U.S. manned space launches.

-The unmanned Tiangong module, which is 10.5 meters (35 feet) long, launched on September 29, is part of China's exploratory preparations for a space lab.
+The unmanned Tiangong module, which is 10.5 metres (35 feet) long, launched on Sept.
+29, is part of China's exploratory preparations for a space lab.

 China aims to have a fully fledged space station by about 2020.